macloo/python-adv-web-apps/docs/scraping3.rst

 Using Selenium
 --------------

-We can use `Selenium <https://selenium.dev/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page. **Two common situations where this comes up:**
+We can use `Selenium <https://selenium.dev/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page.
+Selenium is a Python package or framework that automates a web browser.

+**Two common situations where Selenium is necessary:**

 1. JavaScript is writing the contents into the page after it opens; and/or
 2. Contents are not available until you click a button, fill a form, open a menu, etc.

-The documentation for setting up Selenium is not easy to use, so **follow this step-by-step guide**:
+The documentation for setting up Selenium might be confusing, so **follow this step-by-step guide**:

 `Getting started with Selenium <http://bit.ly/selenium-intro>`_